angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 splash main.
 Some lists may prefer to run 1 main and 1 side in which case the {B}x should be the one relegated to the board.
 When running the splash you still only really need a maximum of 3 basics in the same configuration (2 Island / 1 Swamp) or you can get away with only 1 of each.
-Again your fetches should be 4 Polluted Delta, 3-4 {U} based fetches and 0-1 {B} based fetch with normally 3 Underground Seas being played.
+Again your fetchlands should be 4 Polluted Delta, 3-4 {U} based fetchlands and 0-1 {B} based fetchland with normally 3 Underground Seas being played.

 The above changes when Arcum's Astrolabe comes into consideration.
 Of course the first change is turning our basics into Snow-Covered ones (because we are fine